lucbliem70/colly/README.md

 # Colly

-Lightning Fast and Elegant Scraping Framework for Gophers
+Lightning Fast and Elegant Scraping Framework for Gophers.

 Colly provides a clean interface to write any kind of crawler/scraper/spider.